UCSC-nanopore-cgl/signalAlign/README.md

 hierarchical Dirichlet process (HDP) mixture of normal distributions.
 The HDP models enable mapping of methylated bases to your reference sequence.

+###### Description of programs
+* runSignalAlign
+  * Aligns ionic current events from a directory of basecalled MinION reads (.fast5) to a reference sequence.
+With appropriate inputs, characters in the reference sequence can be flagged as _ambiguous_, meaning multiple bases will be probabilistically aligned to a position.
+Right now, the program the program supports aligning cytosine variants (5-mC and 5-hmC) and adenine variants (6-mA) to a position.
+* trainModels
+  * Trains the transitions and/or emissions of the HMM.
+Uses a directory of basecalled reads and a reference sequence to learn transition parameters to the model.
+Once enough assignments have been accumulated it will (optionally) rebuild a hierarchical Dirichlet process (HDP) from these assignments.

 ## Installation:
-Given the installation is tedious and long we recommend using Docker to run signalAlign.
+Given the installation is often long, tedious and somewhat fragile we recommend using Docker to run signalAlign.

 #### Docker image
 ucscbailey/signalalign:latest